Mexican Texas: Rising tensions

 In 1825, Mexican authorities became concerned with the actions of empresario Haden Edwards in Nacogdoches.
 Edwards had threatened to confiscate the land of any Mexican already living in the area in which he planned to bring settlers unless the Mexicans could present written deeds to the property.
 Mexican authorities promptly told him that he did not have the authority to confiscate land and he should honor the claims of the previous settlers.
 After multiple confrontations, on December 16, 1826, Edwards, his brothers, and 30 settlers issued a declaration of independence and called themselves the Republic of Fredonia.
 Other empresarios disassociated themselves from Edwards, and Austin sent 250 militiamen to Nacogdoches to help the Mexican forces quell the revolt.
 Edwards was finally forced to flee Mexican territory.

 After hearing reports of other racial issues, the Mexican government asked General Manuel Mier y Teran to investigate the outcome of the 1825 colonization law in Texas.
 In 1829, Mier y Teran issued his report, which concluded that most Anglo Americans refused to be naturalized and tried to isolate themselves from Mexicans.
 He also noted that slave reforms passed by the state were being ignored.

-Although many Mexicans wanted to abolish slavery, fears of an economic crisis if all of the slaves were simultaneously freed led to a gradual emancipation policy.
+Although many Mexican congressmen wanted to abolish slavery, fears of an economic crisis in Veracruz and Acapulco caused by mass emancipation led to a more gradual policy.
 In 1823, Mexico forbade the sale or purchase of slaves and required that the children of slaves be freed when they reached fourteen.
 Any slave introduced into Mexico by purchase or trade would also be freed.
 By 1825, however, a census of Austin's Colony showed 1,347 Anglo-Americans and 443 people of African descent, including a very small number of free African Americans.
 Two years later the legislature of Coahuila y Tejas outlawed the introduction of additional slaves into the state and granted freedom at birth to all children born to a slave.
 The new laws also stated that any slave brought into Texas should be freed within six months.